This R100RT-Ural sidecar rig was sold quite some time ago.

 BMW oil cooler and thermostat.
 Lowell Neff style heavy duty subframe.
 Cross brace to transmit forces from the hack into both sides of the frame above the battery.
 Front upper strut mount is designed to transmit forces to BMW cross bar, for same idea.
 Battery tray messily modified to accommodate that cross-brace.
 Russell Day-long two-up saddle, matching backrest with metal insert.
 Hand guards (brush guards).
 Reinforced rear rack.

-Tug has the BMW 6 gallon fuel tank, but also has the mentioned one gallon Luftmeister side tank on the left side, automatic feeding.
+Tug has the stock BMW 6 gallon fuel tank, but also has the mentioned one gallon Luftmeister side tank on the left side, automatic feeding.
 Included is the one gallon right side Luftmeister tank, which is rather easily to install if the bike is used as a solo.
 All petcock outlet lines are filtered by commonly available filter elements.
 The center-stand and a modified sidestand were left in place, so solo use was possible.

 There is a sequential Bak-Off light array that operates automatically from either brake.

 There are NO steering instabilities.
 The damping was not excessive, so there was still plenty of return-to-center force.